Impact of Fake Agents on Information Cascades: Markovian Analysis of Cascades

-In this subsection, we will compute the probability of absorption of $\{h_n\}$ to a $Y$ cascade (right wall).
-The following iterative process depicted in Figure \ref{iter_struct} describes all possible sequences that can lead to a $Y$ cascade.
-For the rest of the paper, we assume $\epsilon \in \mathcal{I}_r \smallsetminus \{\epsilon_r\}$ for some $r = 1,2, \ldots$.
-We initialize Stage $1$ with $r_1 = r+1 $.
-Now, starting from state $0$, consider the sequences shown in Stage $1$ in Figure \ref{iter_struct}.
-The first sequence of $r_1$ consecutive $Y$'s, denoted by $Y^{r_1}$, clearly hits the right wall (Remark \ref{remark1}).
+To begin the iterative method, we initialize Stage $1$ with $r_1 = r+1 $.
+Now, starting from state $0$, consider the sequences shown in Stage $1$ of Figure \ref{iter_struct}.
+The first sequence of $r_1$ consecutive $Y$'s, denoted by $Y^{r_1}$, clearly enters the right absorption region (Remark \ref{remark1}), and so $r_1 \eta \in [1,1+\eta]$.
 The rest of the sequences, each of length $r_1+1$, are simply permutations of each other that contain only a single $N$.
-Two $N$'s or more are not possible without hitting the left wall.
-So each of these $r_1$ distinct sequences results in the same net right shift, which ends somewhere in the region $[0,\eta]$.
-From here, it would take either $r$ or $r+1$ consecutive $Y$'s to hit the right wall.
+This is because two $N$'s or more are not possible without entering the left absorption region.
+Now, each of these $r_1$ distinct sequences results in the same net right shift of $r_1 \eta -1$, which ends in the region $[0,\eta]$ as we know that $r_1 \eta \in [1,1+\eta]$.
+This completes Stage $1$.
+From here, it would take either $r$ or $r+1$ consecutive $Y$'s to enter the right absorption region.
 Let this value be denoted by $r_2$.
-The sequences that would then be possible from this point onwards could again be enumerated exactly as in the first stage, except that $r_2$ now replaces $r_1$.
-This forms Stage $2$.
-Now, unless there are $r_2$ consecutive $Y$'s, the second stage would again end in the region $[0,\eta]$, and then the process continues to the next stage.
-Here, $r_n$ denotes the number of consecutive $Y$'s required to hit the right wall in the $n^{\text{th}}$ stage.
-Note that by considering $\epsilon \in \mathcal{I}_r \smallsetminus \{\epsilon_r\}$, we avoid the case of integer values of $1 / \eta$ which could result in certain pathological sequences with non-zero probability, that are not enumerated in Figure \ref{iter_struct}.
+The sequences in Stage $2$ can then be enumerated exactly as in the first stage, except that $r_2$ now replaces $r_1$.
+Now, unless there are $r_2$ consecutive $Y$'s, the sequences of Stage $2$ again end in the region $[0,\eta]$, and then the process continues to the next stage.
+Here, $r_n$ denotes the number of consecutive $Y$'s required to enter the right absorption region in the $n^{\text{th}}$ stage.
+In this manner, all sequences that lead to a $Y$ cascade are enumerated.

-Let $S_n$ denote the probability of hitting the right wall given that the sequence has not terminated before the $n^{\text{th}}$ stage.
-Thus, the following recursion holds:
+Let $P_n$ denote the probability of entering the right absorption region given that the sequence has not terminated in a $Y$ cascade before the $n^{\text{th}}$ stage.
+The following recursion then holds.

 and the probability of a $Y$ cascade, denoted by $\mathbb{P}_{Y\text{-cas}}$ is: